-Information of major shareholders
+Attachment 4 Information of major shareholders

-Shares Name of major shareholder Number of shares Ratio Ministry of Economic Affairs, R.O.C.
-77,768,272 38.88%
+Name of major shareholder Number of shares Ratio Ministry of Economic Affairs, R.O.C.
+77,768,272 38.88% Tung Wei Construction Co., LTD. 10,000,000 5.00%

-- Note 1: The information of major shareholders in this table is based on the last business day of the end of each quarter by China National Security Corporation, which calculates that shareholders hold more than 5% of the company's ordinary shares and special shares that have completed unregistered delivery (including treasury shares).
-As for the share capital recorded in the company's financial report and the company's actual number of shares delivered without physical registration, there may be differences or differences due to different calculation bases. - Note 2: In the case of the above information, if the shareholder delivers the shares to the trust, it is disclosed in individual accounts by the trustee who opened the trust account by the trustee.
-As for shareholders' declarations for insider equity holdings exceeding 10% in accordance with the Securities and Exchange Act, its shareholding includes my own shareholding plus the shares delivered to the trust and the right to use the trust property, etc. shareholding declarations.
-Please refer to the Public Information Observatory for information on insider
+- Note 1: The shareholders information is mainly derived from the last business day of each quarter-end when shareholders hold more than 5% of the common shares and preferred shares that The shareholders information is mainly derived from the last business day of each quarter-end when shareholders hold more than 5% of the common shares and preferred shares that have been completed (including treasury shares) non-physical registration.
+As for there may be differences between recorded shares in the Company's financial report and actual shares completed and delivered shares to non-physical registration, this is due to different calculation basis. - Note 2: If the above-mentioned information is in the case of shareholders handing over shares to the trust, the individual account of the trustor who set up the trust account with the trustee should be disclosed.
+As for shareholders who declare insiders shareholding statement in accordance with the Securities and Exchange Act for holding more than 10% of the shares, it includes shares held personally and shares that are put into the trust and hold the right to exercise decision-making power over the trust propery, etc. Please refer to the Market Observation Post System (MOPS) for more information on the insiders shareholding statement.